DianaDishman-NOAA/NOAATechMemoStarterKit/README.md

 library(usethis) # Automate package and project setup tasks that are otherwise performed manually. usethis::use_course(url = 'https://github.com/emilyhmarkowitz/NOAATechMemoStarterKit/archive/master.zip',
                     destdir = "your/local/directory/")

+## Citations/Work Cited

+Here (in the "reference"" folder) is an EndNote Style Guides that follow the rules and guidelines listed in the "Tech Memo Guidelines.PDF" document from the NOAA scientific publications office.
+Add these to your EndNote library so you can export your citations in the correct format.

+NOAA Tech Memo Style Guide.ens

+Learn more about how to add these style guides to your EndNote database here: Video: https://www.youtube.com/watch?v=lQJzPjpgAcE; Article: https://utas.libguides.com/EndNote/Styles

+Learn more about how to add citations to your report in R Markdown here: https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html

 ## NOAA README